-EXAMPLES: Textbooks, supplemental instructional aids, curriculum packages (printed or electronic), student workbooks, teacher guides, etc. proposed student body for each grade level.
+Curriculum - Curriculum and Textbooks Textbooks and curriculum can include textbook binding.
+EXAMPLES: Textbooks, supplemental instructional aids, curriculum packages (printed or electronic), student workbooks, teacher guides, etc. Curriculum must be aligned to the academic model and purchased in quantities that do not exceed the proposed student body for each grade level.
 A limited supply of curriculum materials may be purchased for up to two grades prior to or beyond grades served to support intervention and extended learning strategies.
 Needs to be justified by the academic model.
 If electronic media (e-books) takes the form of annual subscriptions, license renewals are not allowable.
-Classroom Library - Classroom Library Books Books for use in individual classroom libraries including fiction and nonfiction books, novels, book series, book sets, etc. May be used as noncirculating reference or for student and teacher check-out.
+PLAN / IMP Classroom Library - Classroom Library Books Books for use in individual classroom libraries including fiction and nonfiction books, novels, book series, book sets, etc. May be used as noncirculating reference or for student and teacher check-out.
 EXAMPLES: Encyclopedia sets, fiction and non-fiction books, novels, book series, and book sets.
 May include one-time purchase of reusable electronic media (eBooks) if appropriate technology is made available to students.
 Evidence of integration of classroom library materials into classroom time and/ or instruction may be required in addition to financial documentation.
 PLAN / IMP Materials and Supplies - Classroom Level Consumable Supplies Student workbooks Testing instruments Expendable items which are consumed as they are used.
 May include items with a reasonable life expectancy of less than a year.
 EXAMPLES: Workbooks, testing materials, manipulatives, toner, student headphones, nonscientific/basic calculators.
 Expenditures may be grouped as one budget line item, supported by a list of materials and supplies by grade level.
 Supplies or materials beyond reasonable start-up costs considered recurring expenses are unallowable.
 IMP